 An open request indicates that you are still looking for somewhere to stay in a certain area.
 It means that hosts can contact you if they are looking to host someone.
 I use open requests all the time because it saves me going through many profiles and means that I am only in contact with people who can host me.
 The downside is that you are not guaranteed to receive any invitations at all.
 You can also create an open request by clicking the small symbol of a couch at the top right of your page, then selecting itinerary and adding details for your trip.

-If you have been looking and you really really can’t find anywhere, you can use the last minute groups.
-On the groups page search for the name of the city in which you would like to stay in and find the last minute group.
-They are often titled ‘Emergency Couch [CITY].’
+If you have been looking and you really, really can’t find anywhere, you can use the last minute groups.
+On the groups page, search for the name of the city in which you would like to stay in and find the last minute group.
+They are often titled ‘Emergency Couch [CITY]’ or something similar.
+Sometimes the Emergency Couch group is a subgroup of the main city group, so you can also look within groups.
 Here you can post why you haven’t been able to find a place and ask for someone to contact you.
 Do not use this as a normal method for finding beds because it is not fully reliable and also cuts down on the amount of emergency couch invitations for those who really do get stuck in a bad situation.
 You should only really use this option if it is less than 48 hours until you need a place to stay.

-People are letting you into their home.
-It is not a free hotel.
-You should spend time with them and be polite.
-In rare instances, be aware of people who want to use couch surfing as a dating site (their profiles are easy to spot and avoid).
+People are letting you into their home: It is not a free hotel.
+I said this before, but you should spend time with them and be polite, essentially exchanging your company for their hospitality.
+Some people don’t want this and genuinely want to be helpful by offering you a bed, so try to read people and understand what they are looking for from CouchSurfing by reading their profile.
+In rare instances, be aware of people who want to use CouchSurfing as a dating site (their profiles are easy to spot and avoid), use your intuition when meeting or arranging to meet with people, and share your trip details with a friend or family member so someone knows where you are if something does go wrong.
 If you are friendly, people will be friendly back.
 Often I bring a bottle of wine or offer to cook my hosts dinner.
 You do not have to do this, but it is a nice thing to do.

-This is just a brief introduction to couch surfing and not an extensive guide to using the site but I hope that it helps to give you a little outline.
+This is just a brief introduction to CouchSurfing and not an extensive guide to using the site, but I hope that it helps to give you a little outline and gives you the courage to try out this wonderful website.
+You will find many great friends along the way.
 If you are looking for other ways to find free accommodation, please visit my Free Accommodation Around the World post.